 There has been a developing crisis in West Virginia effecting over 300,000 people across nine counties.
 Currently the State of West Virginia has declared a state of emergency in these areas due to severe water contamination.
 Citizens can no longer use tap water to drink, bathe, wash, or cook with.

 Grocery stores have had a run on all bottled water sources and shelves emptied out.
-Tanks of potable(drinkable) have been being brought in to assist.
-As you can imagine life has changed dramatically for these residents.
-Numerous businesses have had to shut down as well.
+Tanks of potable(drinkable) have been being brought in to

 Continue reading West Virginia water contamination….are you ready?